 Recent chamber music appearances include concerts with the Miró, Dover and Escher Quartets, violinists Chee-Yun Kim and Hye-Jin Kim, pianists Alex McDonald and Amy Yang and bandoneonist JP Jofre.

 Teaching plays a large role in Joseph’s musical career.
-He has held positions at Washington and Lee University, Eastern University, Binningen School for Gifted Students in Switzerland, as well as numerous masterclasses at festivals worldwide, and maintains a private teaching studio of cellists in North Dallas, where he is based.
-His students regularly win prizes at Collin Country Concerto Competition, Dallas Symphonic Festival, MTNA, TMEA All-State & and All-Region, TPSMEA All-State &All-region and are members of the Greater Dallas Youth Orchestra and Fort-Worth Youth Orchestra among others.
+He has held Professor positions at Washington and Lee University, Eastern University, Dallas Baptist University, and Binningen School for Gifted Students in Switzerland, as well as giving numerous masterclasses at festivals worldwide.
+Joseph maintains a private teaching studio of cellists in Plano /Dallas.
+His cello students regularly win prizes at local and national levels and have gone on to attend Princeton, Brown, Yale, Peabody, CIM, UNT, SMU, and Indiana University.
+Recent student prizes include Collin Country Concerto Competition, Dallas Symphonic Festival, MTNA, TMTA, GDYO Concerto Competition, TMEA All-State & and All-Region, TPSMEA All-State &All-region:; and his students are members of the Greater Dallas Youth Orchestra and Fort-Worth Youth Orchestra among others.

-He plays a cello from Francesco Gobetti, Venice ca 1710, a custom Tourte bow by Roger Zabinski, and baroque bow by Andrew Dipper.
+He plays a cellos from Francesco Gobetti, Venice ca 1710, and Mason Weedman, 2024.

 Music@Mill Festival/ violinist Chee-Yun Kim.